jennyesc/slide-nav/README.md

 # slide-nav
-Slide-nav project test to use on portfolio
+Testing out the slide nav tutorial to use on portfolio. original code from Udemy course